ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

   sed -i -- 's!fqdn: openstack.example.com!fqdn: openstack.chaidas.com!g' defaults-2.0.yml
   ```

+### Start the deployment

-7. Inside a screen session, run the `allinone` installation.
+1. Inside a screen session, run the `allinone` installation.
 Note that a successful deployment takes about 1 hour and 26 minutes on a 8GB, 4 Core VPS.

   ```
   screen